 If your Custom CSS included the General structure CSS in the screenshot above, you don't need to add any new CSS.
 You'll just need to update what's there.

-3. Update the color listed in that section (#1d284f) with the hex code or rgb value of your choice.
+- Update the color listed in that section from hex code

-4. Be sure to Save your changes once you're done!
+to the hex code or rgb value of your choice. - Be sure to Save your changes once you're done!

 By default, all new knowledge bases use category icons on their homepage.
-If you're using one of our older knowledge base themes, or you are using a knowledge base created from a copy of an older knowledge base, you may need to manually update your knowledge base to use category icons on the homepage.
+If you're using one of our older knowledge base themes, or you're using a knowledge base created from a copy of an older knowledge base, you may need to manually update your knowledge base to use category icons on the homepage.

 There are two ways to use category icons in your homepage category panels:

-1. Use our pre-built merge code to do the work for you: This requires less work and technical knowledge, but it will change the HTML structure of your homepage, which may mean you'll need to update Custom CSS to style the panels the same way.
+- Use our pre-built merge code to do the work for you: This requires less work and technical knowledge, but it will change the HTML structure of your homepage, which may mean you'll need to update Custom CSS to style the panels the same way.

-2. Keep your existing styles and use a script (and some additional Custom CSS) to style your icons: This is a bit trickier but means you won't have to touch your current styles much.
+We recommend starting with this approach, since it uses built-in functionality. - Keep your existing styles and use a script (and some additional Custom CSS) to style your icons: This is a bit trickier but means you won't have to touch your current styles much.

 We'll walk through each option in more detail below.